CivicTechWR/WRvotes/docs/resources/getting-informed.md

 "Candidate Worksheet" you can open.
 This page **lists all the candidates**.

-You can print this worksheet or take notes in your web browser as you do your research.
+You can print the worksheet or take notes in your web browser as you do your research.